 Drivewise gives you multiple opportunities to increase your performance discount.
 Allstate uses 12 months of data and recalculates your performance every six months.
 If you feel as though you'd benefit from multiple opportunities to increase your discount, Drivewise could be an excellent choice.

 Overall, we recommend the mobile app version of Drivewise to policyholders who are loyal to Allstate and willing to share their data.
 However, they should not necessarily expect to earn the advertised discount of 40% or more.
-Drivers who want to secure the cheapest auto insurance possible should look at other companies and programs.
+Drivers who want to secure the best possible auto insurance should look at other companies and programs.